-The Religious Roots of Europe (RRE) is a two-year Nordic Master´s programme offered by the Centre for Theology and Religious Studies at Lund University in cooperation with the universities of Aarhus, Copenhagen, Helsinki and Oslo.
-The programme focuses on the formative periods of Judaism, Islam and Christianity, their common roots, early interaction and contributions to European culture.
-The programme prepares students for educational and social work in a multi-religious society or for research on the role of the three religions in European history and society.
-Through the programme students acquire detailed knowledge about the formation of the three religions and their interaction with one another, as well as skills relevant for any occupation or study where the role of the three religions is of importance.
+The Religious Roots of Europe (RRE) is a two-year Nordic Master’s programme offered by the Centre for Theology and Religious Studies at Lund University in cooperation with the universities of Aarhus, Copenhagen and Oslo.
+The programme is focused on the formative periods of Judaism, Islam and Christianity, their common roots, early interaction and contributions to European culture.
+The programme prepares students for educational and social work in a multi-religious society or research on the role of the three religions in European history and society.
+Through the programme, students acquire detailed knowledge about the formation of the three religions and their interaction with one another, as well as skills relevant for any occupation or study where the role of the three religions is of importance.
 The programme is unique in its focus on the formation of all three religions in a comparative perspective.

-As a joint Nordic programme it gives students access to professors and research at six different universities, as well as to the Nordic institutes in Rome, which are associated to the programme.
-Lund University, as well as its partners, is internationally recognised for its research in the field of study.
-The use of e-learning, local tutorials and joint Nordic compact seminars provides a unique combination of campus studies and exchange with students based at other universities.
+As a joint Nordic programme, it gives students access to the professors and research of five different universities, as well as to the Nordic Institutes in Rome, which are associated with the programme.
+Lund University, as well as its partners, is internationally recognised forits research in this field of study.
+The use of e-learning, local tutorials and joint Nordic compact seminars, provides a unique combination of campus studies and exchange with students based at other universities.

-Read more about this programme on www.lunduniversity.lu.se/Religious-Roots-Europe
+Read more about this programme on www.lunduniversity.lu.se/religious-roots-europe

 Why Lund University?

-Founded in 1666, Lund University is one of northern Europe’s oldest, broadest and finest universities.
-Ranked among the world's top 100 universities in the QS Ranking 2016/2017, the University is the #1 choice for international students coming to Sweden – one of the world's most innovative, creative and democratic countries.
+Lund University was founded in 1666 and is one of northern Europe’s oldest, broadest and finest universities.
+The University ranks among the world's top 100 universities in the QS World University Rankings 2019 and is the #1 choice for international students coming to Sweden – one of the world's most innovative, sustainable and democratic countries.

-If you want a truly global classroom experience where you can start your international network, Lund University is a great option to consider.
-Experience a different way of learning in a country ranked as the second best in the world at providing higher education.
-Group work and informal teacher-student relationships facilitate an in-depth level of learning.
+If you would like to start building your international network in a global classroom setting, Lund University is a great option.
+Experience a different way of learning in a country ranked as one of the best in the world at providing higher education.
+Group work and informal teacher-student relationships facilitate in-depth learning.

-The University is located in Lund - a charming and compact university city in southern Sweden, only 35 minutes from Copenhagen.
-The city is famous for its vibrant student life and is home to many world-leading research facilities and international companies.
+The University is located in Lund, a charming and compact university city in southern Sweden, only 35 minutes away from Copenhagen Airport in Denmark.
+The city is famous for its vibrant student life and is also home to many world-leading research facilities and international companies.

 Learn more about Lund University at www.lunduniversity.lu.se